-At December 31, 2012 and 2013, we had federal and state net operating loss carryforwards of approximately \$0.8 million and \$7.2 million, respectively, which, if not utilized, begin to expire in various amounts beginning in the year 2032.
+At December 31, 2014 and 2013, we had federal and state net operating loss carryforwards of approximately \$20.6 million and \$7.2 million, respectively, which, if not utilized, begin to expire in various amounts beginning in the year 2032.

 Under Section 382 of the Code, our ability to utilize net operating loss carryforwards or other tax attributes, such as research tax credits, in any taxable year may be limited if we have experienced an "ownership change."
 Generally, a Section 382 "ownership change" occurs if one or more stockholders or groups of stockholders who owns at least 5% of a corporation's stock increases its ownership by more than 50 percentage points over its lowest ownership percentage within a specified testing period.
 Similar rules may apply under state tax laws.

-During 2014, we completed a Section 382 study of transactions in our stock through December 31, 2013.
+We have completed a Section 382 study of transaction in our stock through December 31, 2014.
 The study concluded that we have experienced at least one ownership change since inception and that our utilization of net operating loss carryforwards will be subject to annual limitations.
-These results are reflected in the above carryforward amounts.
-Our ability to utilize our net operating loss carryforwards may be further limited as a result of subsequent ownership changes including potential changes in connection with or after our proposed initial public offering.
-Further, other provisions of the Code may limit our ability to utilize federal net operating losses incurred before the recapitalization to offset income or gain realized after the recapitalization unless such income or gain is realized by the same entity that originally incurred such losses.
-All such limitations could result in the expiration of carryforwards before they are utilized.
+Further, other provisions of the Code may limit our ability to utilize federal net operating losses incurred before the Recapitalization to offset income or gain realized after the Recapitalization unless such income or gain is realized by the same entity that originally incurred such losses.
+However, it is not expected that these limitations will result in the expiration of tax attribute carryforwards before they are utilized.